Autoregressive Bandits: Abstract

 \section{Abstract}

-Autoregressive processes naturally arise in a large variety of real-world scenarios, including \eg stock markets, sell forecasting, weather prediction, advertising, and pricing.
-When addressing a sequential decision-making problem in such a context, the temporal dependence between consecutive observations should be properly accounted for converge to the optimal decision policy.
-In this work, we propose a novel online learning setting, named Autoregressive Bandits (ARBs), in which the observed reward follows an autoregressive process of order $k$, whose parameters depend on the action the agent chooses, within a finite set of $n$ actions.
-Then, we devise an optimistic regret minimization algorithm \algname (\algnameshort) that suffers regret of order $\widetilde{\mathcal{O}} \left( \frac{(k+1)^{3/2}\sqrt{nT}}{(1-\Gamma)^2}\right)$, being $T$ the optimization horizon and $\Gamma < 1$ an index of the stability of the system.
-Finally, we present a numerical validation in several synthetic and one real-world setting, in comparison with general and specific purpose bandit baselines showing the advantages of the proposed approach.
+Autoregressive processes naturally arise in a large variety of real-world scenarios, including stock markets, sales forecasting, weather prediction, advertising, and pricing.
+When facing a sequential decision-making problem in such a context, the temporal dependence between consecutive observations should be properly accounted for guaranteeing convergence to the optimal policy.
+In this work, we propose a novel online learning setting, namely, Autoregressive Bandits (ARBs), in which the observed reward is governed by an autoregressive process of order $k$, whose parameters depend on the chosen action.
+We show that, under mild assumptions on the reward process, the optimal policy can be conveniently computed.
+Then, we devise a new optimistic regret minimization algorithm, namely, \algname (\algnameshort), that suffers sublinear regret of order $\widetilde{\mathcal{O}} \left( \frac{(k+1)^{3/2}\sqrt{nT}}{(1-\Gamma)^2}\right)$, where $T$ is the optimization horizon, $n$ is the number of actions, and $\Gamma < 1$ is a stability index of the process.
+Finally, we empirically validate our algorithm, illustrating its advantages w.r.t.~bandit baselines and its robustness to misspecification of key parameters.

-\section{Introduction}
+\section{INTRODUCTION}